Actindo-AG/Documentation/POS/Integration/05_ConfigureGlobalSettings.md

 Before creating a new store in the POS system, you should configure the following settings:

-- [Configure a default customer](#configure-a-default-customer) whose billing address will be added to all future POS bills to establish a connection to the *Order Management* module.
+- Configure a default customer whose billing address will be added to all future POS bills to establish a connection to the *Order Management* module.
+For detailed information, see [Configure a default customer](#configure-a-default-customer).
-- [Configure the VAT ID in POS](#configure-the-VAT ID-in-POS) for the printing on receipts, which is mandatory in most countries.
+- Configure the VAT ID for POS for the printing on receipts, which is mandatory in most countries.
+For detailed information, see [Configure the VAT ID in POS](#configure-the-vat-id-in-pos).

 ## Configure a default customer